jharwell/sierra/docs/src/usage/examples.rst

 The runs 3 simulations in parallel with 1 physics engine each, and runs ARGoS under :program:`Xvfb` to get it to render headless images.
-During stage 4, these images are stitched together using :program:`ffmpeg` to create videos (see :ref:`ln-sierra-usage-runtime-exp-tree` for where the videos will appear).
+During stage 4, these images are stitched together using :program:`ffmpeg` to create videos (see :ref:`usage/runtime-exp-tree` for where the videos will appear).
 No graphs are generated during stage 4 in this example.

 You may also be interested in the ``--camera-config`` option, which allows you